 Governor, you can't find a billion dollars in cuts anywhere in the state right now to solve this problem.

-Miles, we have already cut two and a half billion dollars.
+Miles, we have already cut $2.5 billion.

-We cut higher education, we've cut uh spending on education, we've cut all kinds of things already.
+We've cut all kinds of things already.

 All right, so that's it.